By Dina Samfield

 Katz shared four pieces of information that illustrate some of the complexities of resolving a regional school budget with two distinct municipalities.
 He began with the biggest piece of the assessment determined by the state, the Required Local Contribution.

 The RLC is essentially a measure of how much local tax revenue a city or town can reasonably raise and dedicate to the operation of its schools.
-Local ability to contribute to the RLC varies widely based upon the incomes and property values of different cities and towns.
-It is also based upon where each town's students attend school.
-Both member towns have students attending Nashoba Tech.

 The chart Katz shared shows the Ayer and Shirley RLCs from fiscal 2007 to the governor's proposed budget for fiscal 2015.

 Because in 2007 Ayer was above the state Department of Elementary and Secondary Education (DESE) target RLC set by the state, its target amount increases less each year and Ayer's RLC is rising slowly.